-In our strike activity we find ourselves at once in conflict with the social workers party, which denies the right of the workers to make their own decisions.
+IN OUR STRIKE activity, we find ourselves at once in conflict with the Communist Party, which denies the right of the worker to make his own decisions.
 To us, the decision to strike or not to strike belongs, as a group agreement, to the workers concerned in a dispute.
-It is from them, as a collective body, to decide when to strike and when to return.
+It is for them, as a collective body, to decide when to strike and when to return.

-To this principle the official will bow only when he is forc ed, or - as most often happenswhen, after made a fiasco of a strike he has called, he is anxious to get the strikers back to work before his ill-judged and mismanaged skirmish collapses.
-Then he will call on the workers to vote, //to make their own decision" knowing full well that only one decision is possible in the circumstances he has created.
-In unions over which selfstyled intelligenism have gained control, the officials have taken from the members the right to strike and vested it in themselves, so that the workers are like cannon-fodder at the disposal of generals.
+To this principle, the Communist official will bow only when he is forced, or-as most often happens-when, having made a fiasco of a strike he has called, he is anxious to get the strikers back to work before his ill-judged and mismanaged skirmish collapses.
+Then he will call on the workers to vote, "to make their own decision," knowing full well that only one decision is possible in the circumstances he has created.

+In unions over which the Communists have gained control, the officials have taken from the members the right to strike and vested it in themselves, so that the workers are like cannon-fodder at the disposal of generals.

-A worker who has not the right to strike is less than a man, he is a slave.
+A worker who has not the right to staike is less than a man, he is a slave.
 Only this right raises him above the beasts of burden.

 Knowing this, Syndicalists have always fought in its defence.
-In the unions, in capitalist society, in France, Spain as in Fascist Italy and Bolshevik Russia, they have defended the right to strike.
+In the unions, in capitalist society, in Franco Spain as in Fascist Italy and Bolshevik Russia, they have defended the right to strike.

-The strike, the withdrawal of labour power in varied ways, is not the only weapon of working-class struggle, but it is the chief one, - and the basis of others.
-By striking, however, we do not mean necessarily the conventional method of long negociation, several months notice and then a withdrawal of labour into the streets, to await the results of a long drawn out struggle in ever-increasing poverty.
+The strike, the withdrawal of labour power in varied ways, is not the only weapon of working-class struggle, but it is the chief one and the basis of others.
+By striking, however, we do not necessarily mean the conventional method of long negotiation, several months' notice and then a withdrawal of labour into the streets, to await the result of a long, drawn-out struggle in ever-increasing poverty.

 Certainly, such a struggle may have to be faced, but other methods, quicker and not so painful, are quite often open to the workers.
 Such ways have been thought out, used and developed by Syndicalists of many countries, with great success.
-The lightening strike, "work to rule", the boycott, the sympathetic strike, the guerilla and the stay-in strike are Syndicalist weapons, which even trade unionists have learned to use with excellent results, Syndicalist propaganda having made them familiar to thousands.
+The lightning strike, "work to rule," the "strike at work," the boycott, the sympathetic strike, the guerilla and the stay-in strike are Syndicalist weapons, which even trade unionists have learned to use with excellent results, Syndicalist propaganda having made them familiar to thousands.

 Let us consider, briefly, the nature of some of the Syndicalist strike tactics.
-The lightning strike, not alone because of its speed, but also as a result of the time and place of its blow, is usually more effective than the orthodox, long drawn-out affair played according to a set of rules almost as traditional as a game of chess.
+The lightning strike, not alone because of its speed, but also as a result of the time and place of its blow, is usually more effective than the orthodox, long drawn-out affair, played according to a set of rules almost as traditional as those of chess.
 It is particularly effective on a small scale, as in a single factory or group of factories.
-Here again, the right of the workers to decide is important, for the worker on the spot usually knows better than any official when is the right time, where is the right place to use the lightning strike.
-Only he knows all the many, often minute conditions which will determine its success or or failure.
+Here again, the right of the workers to decide is important for the worker on the spot usually knows better than any remote official when is the right time, where is the right place to use the lightning strike.
+Only he knows all the many, often minute conditions which will determine its success or failure.